 "Web Components began to help us solve the JS and maintenance problems, and we built Stencil to take the developer experience across the finish line.

-Even though we built Stencil to solve our own problems building a component library used at scale, we decided to make it available to everyone by making it a free, MIT Open Source project.
+Even though we built Stencil to solve our own problems with building a Web Component library used at scale, we decided to make it available to everyone by making it a free, MIT Open Source project.
 Stencil gained a large amount of traction in the Design Systems community at large enterprises (who face the exact same problems we do), and the rest is history!”

 Limitations of Web Components